ColasGael/Color-Pen-Prediction/README.md

 # Color-Pen-Prediction
 by Gael Colas and Sylvestre Prabakaran, 2nd year students from the French engineering school CentraleSupélec.

- Goal : Realisation of an electronic system to reproduce the Color Pen Prediction effect : https://www.youtube.com/watch?v=i2_MQekyIXk
+ Goal : Realization of an electronic system to reproduce the Color Pen Prediction effect : https://www.youtube.com/watch?v=i2_MQekyIXk

  This is a "projet innovation" project we led in our 2nd year in CentraleSupélec (2017).
  Our supervisors were Hanane Meliani and Laurent Cabaret from the LISA Lab.